 FHWS becomes THWS

-On 01 January 2023 FHWS will become the Technical University of Applied Sciences Würzburg-Schweinfurt.
+On 01 January 2023 FHWS became the Technical University of Applied Sciences Würzburg-Schweinfurt.

 On this website, you can find all consequences of this change.

 The difference between a university of applied sciences and a technical university of applied sciences